Chapter 3 - Graduate Student Financial Support

 Benefits available through the Iowa Workers’ Compensation system may or may not apply, depending on the facts and circumstances surrounding the injury.
 Injuries sustained in the pursuit of educational objectives typically are not considered work related and are not covered by the worker’s compensation system.
 University Human Resources can provide guidance on the claims process.
 ISU has a third party claims administrator, who determines compensability of claims and eligibility for benefits.

-3.3 - Tuition Scholarship Awards
+3.3 - Tuition Scholarship and Fee Awards

-Academic colleges and units appointing graduate assistants administer funds that provide tuition scholarships for eligible graduate assistants.
+Disciplinary colleges and units appointing graduate assistants administer funds that provide tuition scholarships for eligible graduate assistants.
 The various programs are described below.